chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 This is an optional step for the sufficiently paranoid.
 Estimate the time needed for a second (the 'working') backup based as the same amount of time used in the first backup.
 The working backup provides a closer restore point than the archival copy if the next step of reindexing fails.

+Create a 'working' copy of the cleaned database:

 ```bash
 /opt/supermarket/embedded/bin/pg_dumpall -U supermarket -p 15432 > /tmp/supermarket-dump-working.sql
 ```